alite/vjlxnr/README.md

 * Select a resolution for the target window containing the video FX.
 * Drop a folder containing (up to 32) images (currently only PNGs are supported) on the dropfile zone.
 * Stream in sound.
-* Play with the knobs.
+* Play with the knobs, buttons and sliders.
 * Enjoy that psychedelic shit …
 * … or read the user manual below …